myramade/hbcu_alexa/README.md

-Speech Synthesis Markup Language (SSML)	| a markup language to creates synthetic speech Utterance	| the words a user says to Alexa that are meants to get a response Voice User Interface (VUI)	| a method for users to use voice to interact with and control an Alexa device Wake Word | this is the word is spoken to let your Alexa device know you are speaking to it.
-Alexa has a small subset of wake words that can be used: Alexa, Echo, Computer, Amazon.
+Speech Synthesis Markup Language (SSML)	| a markup language to creates synthetic speech Utterance	| the words a user says to Alexa that are meants to get a response Voice User Interface (VUI)	| a method for users to use voice to interact with and control an Alexa device Wake Word | a spoken word that tells your Alexa device that you are speaking to it.
+Alexa has a small subset of wake words that can be used, including Alexa, Echo, Computer, and Amazon.

 ## Parts of an Alexa Skill